Published in

 7. Woman Writing a Letter With Her Maid.

-Jan Vermeer portrayed the art with realism filled with bright pigments.
+Johannes Vermeer portrayed this frame with realism filled with bright pigments.
 It displays a woman writing a letter maybe to someone close or her lover.
 In contrast, the woman who is her maid shows no interest in what she is writing.
 She looks outside as she gets bored with the whole situation.
-Her hands crossed show the feeling of self-containment, which also says she is least attached to anyone physiologically and emotionally.
+Her hands crossed show the feeling of self-containment, which also says she is least attached to anyone physically and emotionally.

 The artwork consists of similar pieces in the foreground like the glowing colorful rug, a painting behind them, and the dismissal of light on their faces.